-DVDL Design Decisions is a networked agency led by David van der Leer.
-Depending on project needs, we bring together a steady group of independent and experienced professionals for research and visioning, project management, trip coordination, editorial, and graphic design work.
+DVDL DD is a networked agency led by David van der Leer.
+Depending on each project’s needs, we bring together a steady group of independent and experienced professionals for forecasting, research, concept development, project management, trip coordination, editorial, and graphic design work.

 Yifan ensures the smooth operation of DVDL DD’s office space and coordinates research with the rest of the DVDL DD team.
 He is dedicated to the study and creation of place in its conceptual and physical dimensions, drawing on a hybrid of Eastern and Western cultures and design languages.
 Yifan holds a Bachelor of Liberal Arts degree from Sarah Lawrence College and is currently pursuing an M.A in Historical and Sustainable Architecture from NYU.